aaronpulliam/coding-exercise/README.md

 * To further flesh out the application, the following should be considered:
     * Adding authentication/security
     * Writing unit tests so that exception cases can be verified and code refactored
-    * Refactoring the existing integration tests by moving code into shared functions and eliminate duplicated code
     * Adding more validation on data such as maximum field sizes, etc.
     * Improving error handling such as adding finer grain exceptions to the Service layer and making sure exception scenarios result in a proper error message.